gudinabogale-cloud/AI-Attendance-System/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed for educational and office

 ## 👨‍💻 Author

+Created by Gudina B.

-Created with ❤️ using Python, Flask, and OpenCV
+using Python, Flask, and OpenCV

-## 🙏 Acknowledgments

-- OpenCV for computer vision capabilities
-- Flask for the web framework
-- The Python community for amazing libraries

 ## 📞 Support